The Best of Oahu: Top 6 Attractions, Hotels, and Restaurants You Don’t Want to Miss

 Pearl Harbor

-Best things to do in oahu pearl harbor oahu travel guide hawaii arizona
+Pearl harbor oahu travel guide hawaii arizona

 I didn’t know quite what to expect from a visit to Pearl Harbor, but it was an emotionally moving experience.
 While I don’t feel the need to revisit the historic site, I am happy I did.
 There’s quite a lot to see and experience here, but I suggest you book your ticket to the USS Arizona ahead of time because they sell out fairly quickly.